Sequoyah High School (Georgia)

 Sequoyah High School is a public high school located in Hickory Flat, Georgia, United States.
 It educates students in grades 9–12.
 It opened in the fall of 1990 and is one of seven high schools in Cherokee County, including Cherokee, Etowah, Woodstock, Creekview, River Ridge and I-Grad Virtual Academy.

-In athletics the school participates in Georgia High School Association classification AAAAA, Region/Area 6, consisting of 62 school and 8 schools respectively.
-The Sequoyah Chief's team colors are black and gold.
+In athletics the school participates in Georgia High School Association classification AAAAA, Region 6.
+The team colors are black and gold.